gordicaleksa/stable_diffusion_playground/README.md

 There are 2 ways to run this mode:
 1. Run `GENERATE_DIVERSE` and pick the 2 images you like.
 Grab paths to their latents (you'll find them under `output/<output_dir_name>/latents`) and specify them inside of `src_latent_path` and `trg_latent_path`.
 After this the code will spherically interpolate `num_imgs` between them and by doing that generate a (mostly) smooth transition from source image into the target one.
-2. Don't specify the latents - they will be generated on the fly so you don't know how your source and target image look like.
+2. Don't specify the latents - they will be generated on the fly so you won't know how your source and target image look like upfront.
 Everything else remains the same.

 As an example I'll take the 2 images from above and interpolate between them here is the resulting gif:

-# TODO: add images
+TODO: add gif

 ### REPRODUCE mode